 Top 10 Fastest Depreciating Cars

-According to iSeeCars.com, the average vehicle loses about 35 percent of its value after three years of ownership.
+According to iSeeCars.com, the average vehicle loses just over 38 percent of its value after three years of ownership.
 Some models, though, depreciate at a far faster rate.

 While that's bad news for owners who paid full asking price for a brand-new car, it does mean deals can be found on the second-hand market.
-According to iSeeCars CEO Phong Ly, “Consumers who take advantage of these best bargains can purchase a three-year-old car for half the price of what it would cost to buy the same car new.”
+According to iSeeCars CEO Phong Ly, “Some of these bargains present good opportunities for consumers as reliable vehicles that are discounted because they simply aren’t as popular in their segments.”

 Find out which models depreciate fastest by clicking on the image above.

 % Depreciation: 53.3%

 The Audi A6 kicks off this list of the biggest depreciators, losing more than 53 percent of its value after 3 years of ownership.
 That's ... not great.
 But as you'll soon see, it's actually a little bit better at maintaining value than its primary competitors.

 Audi A6 Information

 9. Cadillac CTSAvg.
 3-Year-Old Used Price: $26,785

 % Depreciation: 53.8%